Restless Chipotle

 Notes

-Can these French fried onions be made gluten free?
+Can these French fried onions be made gluten-free?

 They can!
-Just substitute gluten free flour for the flour in the recipe.
+Just substitute gluten-free flour for the flour in the recipe.
 It couldn't be easier!
-Be sure to double check any seasonings you add for gluten.
+Be sure to double-check any seasonings you add for gluten.

-You can store them in an airtight container in a cool pantry for a day or two if you've been sure to cook them thoroughly.
+Store French-fried onions in an airtight container in a cool pantry for a day or two.
+Make sure you've cooked them thoroughly.
 You may need to crisp them back up for a few minutes in an air fryer or oven.
-For safety's sake it's probably better to put them in the fridge if your are going to keep them longer and crisp them up when ready to use again.

 Nutrition Facts